Syllabus Edition

 • A base station on Earth sends the TV signal up to the satellite where it is amplified and broadcast back to the ground to the desired locations

-• The satellite receiver dishes on the surface must point towards the same point in the sky
+• The satellite receiver dishes on the Earth's surface must point towards the same point in the sky

 • Since the geostationary orbits of the satellites are fixed, the receiver dishes can be fixed too

-Geostationary Satellite in Orbit
+Geostationary satellite in orbit

 Geostationary orbit satellite, downloadable AS & A Level Physics revision notes